Microwave Ablation: Antenna Design and Application

-You are not going to want them to use a previous-generation technology for treating this cancer, but the latest technology that has been proven to kill the cancer.
-You would want the best chances at obliterating the cancer and living as long as possible.
+You are not going to want them to use a previous-generation technology for treating this cancer, but the latest technology that has been proven to kill cancer.
+You would want the best chances of obliterating cancer and living as long as possible.

 Microwave ablation technology is a relatively new way to treat various types of cancer in the human body.
 The antenna design is the most important aspect of this equipment as it pierces the tumor and emits the ablative energy into the tumor to quickly kill the diseased tissue.

 Today we are going to talk about the pros and cons of various antenna designs and their applications.
 Let’s check them out.